-As Operations Manager for Active Living By Design, Casey Allred handles the day-to-day office functions, fiscal health and interactions with staff, grantees, mission partners and key stakeholders.
+As Project and Operations Manager for Active Living By Design, Casey Allred handles the day-to-day office functions, fiscal health and interactions with staff, grantees, mission partners and key stakeholders.
 She also manages events, meetings and trainings for ALBD and its funded initiatives.
 Casey enjoys developing and maintaining relationships and networks among diverse professionals in the active living and healthy eating fields, as well as the opportunity to become more knowledgeable about the various disciplines represented.

 Previously, Casey was Project Coordinator at ALBD and managed organization-wide events and conferences as well as external relationships with grantees, grant applicants and vendors.
 She also coordinated grantee learning network activities, administrative and reporting requirements and special projects such as satisfaction surveys and staff training opportunities.